89luca89/distrobox/docs/usage/distrobox-assemble.md

 	additional_packages="zsh fish"

 Be aware that if you're doing lines with spaces, you need to quote them.
-If you're doing multiple hooks (init or pre_init) in multiple lines, end the line with a semicolumn (;) in order to execute them one after the other.
+If you're doing multiple hooks (init or pre_init) in multiple lines, end the line with a semicolon (;) in order to execute them one after the other.

 **Advanced example**